theochem/horton/doc/download_and_install_linux.rst

 Disclaimer
 ==========

-Horton has been tested on Fedora and Ubuntu Linux.
+HORTON has been tested on Fedora and Ubuntu Linux.
 If you are running any other operating system, some of the instructions below may not work.

 Download the code
 =================

-The latest stable source code release of Horton can be downloaded here:
+The latest stable source code release of HORTON can be downloaded here:

     https://github.com/theochem/horton/releases/download/2.0.0/horton-2.0.0.tar.gz